scotthamilton77/claude-code-tamagotchi/README.md

 Hey!
 Welcome to Claude Code Tamagotchi - a digital friend that lives in your Claude Code statusline and keeps you company while you build cool stuff.
 It's literally a Tamagotchi for developers, but instead of a keychain, it lives where you work.

+But here's the twist: this isn't just a virtual pet.
+It's a real-time behavioral enforcement system that monitors Claude Code's actions, detects when it's going off-track, and can actually interrupt operations that violate your instructions.
+The pet is the friendly face of a sophisticated AI accountability system.

 <!-- Demo GIF -->
 <div align="center">
   <img src="assets/thoughts_demo.gif" alt="Claude Code Tamagotchi Demo">
 </div>

 Your pet lives right in your statusline, breathing, thinking, and reacting to your code.
 It gets hungry when you've been coding for hours, tired during long sessions, and genuinely excited when you fix that bug.
-It's like having a tiny cheerleader who also reminds you to eat lunch.
+It's like having a tiny cheerleader who also reminds you to eat lunch - and now it also makes sure Claude stays on track with what you actually asked for.

 ```
 (◕ᴥ◕) Leo 😊 | 🍖 73% ⚡ 66% 🧼 89% ❤️ 96% | 💭 That's a lot of TODO comments...